questhunter/Spotify-Downloader-GUI/README.md

 # Note:
  * It is not a complete project, it is still under development
  * It may be buggy at some point
+ * There might be not enough features available